 - identify what the Scottish Government and other public bodies, including regulatory and oversight bodies, need to do to ensure that measures taken in relation to the pandemic minimise negative effects on equality and human rights; and

 - examine measures taken by the Scottish Government and other public bodies and the impacts they may have on equality and human rights.

 You can submit your views here;

-The call is open-ended to enable the Committee to monitor any ongoing or emerging equality and human rights issues.
+The call for views closes on 1 January 2021.
+The call is to enable the Committee to monitor any ongoing or emerging equality and human rights issues.
 It was considered important to allow sufficient flexibility for organisations and individuals to respond.
 Ideally, if there is something urgent let the Committee know as soon as you can, you can always submit a further response focussing on the exit strategy or other longer-term issues as and when they arise.

 You can view our easy read booklet and if you want to request the call for views in another langauge, please contact us at [email protected]